 By seeking legal separation, an annulment, or divorce mediation, for example, you may be able to facilitate a more amicable and financially friendly split from your spouse.

 “Divorce is not the only option,” said Mikki Meyer, a marriage and family therapist in New York City.
 “When you look at whether you want to go through a separation, look at how it is going to effect the both of you and how it may affect your family.
 Legal battles in divorce court can go on for years.”

 Divorce and separation are common and often costly.

-In an analysis of first marriages, the National Center for Health Statistics reports that 53 percent of women who are 44 years-old or younger experienced some form of “marriage disruption” before they celebrated their 20th wedding anniversary – and the vast majority (84 percent) of those marriages in which the couples were separated for at least five years ultimately ended in divorce.1
+In the most recent analysis of first marriages, the National Center for Health Statistics reported that 53 percent of women who are 44 years-old or younger experienced some form of “marriage disruption” before they celebrated their 20th wedding anniversary – and the vast majority (84 percent) of those marriages in which the couples were separated for at least five years ultimately ended in divorce.1

-Legal fees, court costs and other expenses related to divorce, including real estate appraisers and child custody evaluators, cost an average of $15,500 (nearly $20,000 if the couple went to trial to dispute any issue), according to a consumer survey by legal self-help publisher Nolo.com.2
+Legal fees, court costs and other expenses related to divorce, including real estate appraisers and child custody evaluators, cost an average of $15,500 (nearly $20,000 if the couple went to trial to dispute any issue), according to the most recent data from legal self-help publisher Nolo.com.2

 “I first try to get clients to work on whether they really want to separate and help them build a stronger, healthier relationship, but if they decide they do want to separate we look at what they hope to accomplish to see what solution might work best for them,” said Meyer.